dbaron/container-queries-implementability/README.md

 as does the existing definition.)

-**TODO**: flesh this definition out more and go through the feedback on #4741
+**TODO**: flesh this definition out more and go through the feedback on #4741 ... and figure out if this whole thing has a chance of actually working!

 ## Scope-based CSS cascading